Birth of James Oglethorpe

 In 1743, Oglethorpe returned to England and rose through the ranks of the British Army.
 He raised a unit of Rangers to send to Georgia to defend against Spanish attacks, but after an unsuccessful skirmish and court-martial, he never commanded troops again.

 A town, county, and college in Georgia are all named in Oglethorpe’s honor.
 There’s also a statue by Daniel Chester French in Savannah.
-Oglethorpe is depicted with his sword drawn, facing south, against his former enemy, Spanish Florida.
+Oglethorpe is depicted with his sword drawn, facing south toward his former enemy, Spanish Florida.

 Click here to see what else happened on This Day in History.